-When the defendant is a city or city entity, then the regular statute of limitation applies, however, the injured party must provide the relevant municipal entity 90 days’ notice of “the place where, the time when such injury was received, and the character and circumstances of the injury, and that the person so injured will claim damages therefor from such city.”
-Probably the most common examples of negligence stemming from a municipal defendant would be trip and falls on city sidewalks or car crashes with innocent bystanders in police chases.
+When the defendant is a city or city entity, then the regular statute of limitation applies, however, the injured party must provide the relevant municipal entity 90 days’ notice of “the place where, the time when such injury was received, and the character and circumstances of the injury, and that the person so injured will claim damages therefore from such city.”
+Probably the most common examples of negligence stemming from a municipal defendant would be trips and falls on city sidewalks or car crashes with innocent bystanders in police chases.
 Other examples could arise from dangerous conditions from city utilities (digging in and around properties), dangerous conditions in city parks and playgrounds, or hazards caused by traveling in public transportation.

 The personal injury statute of limitations in Missouri refers to time restrictions imposed for filing a civil lawsuit with a personal injury claim.
 A statute of limitations also exists at a state level for criminal charges.

 For civil actions like personal injury and negligence claims, there is always a governing statute of limitations for each state.
-Depending on the type of injury and liable party, the state of limitations may vary for different case types such as those that involve wrongful death, claims of medical malpractice, or workers’ compensation.
+Depending on the type of injury and liable party, the statute of limitations may vary for different case types such as those that involve wrongful death, claims of medical malpractice, or workers’ compensation.
 The Missouri personal injury statute of limitations states that an individual has 5 years from the date an injury was discovered to pursue legal action.